Pros: Energetic and Lively, Fast and Detailed Bass, Great Technicalities and Extension, Accessories and Cable, Great Fit

 Treble (Score: 8.5/10)

-I don’t have much to comment on for the treble, apart from its precision and accuracy of it without it coming across as harsh.
-There is a nice shimmer to crash cymbals but I could tell it is a little pushed back and not to forward sounding which was a nice touch.
+I don’t have much to comment on for the treble, apart from its good precision and accuracy.
+There is a nice shimmer to crash cymbals but I could tell it is a little pushed back and not too forward sounding which was a nice touch.
 The upwards extension is rather well done despite the lower treble emphasis.
 I personally would have preferred a little less of that emphasis for a more comfortable listen.

 Out of all the Legacy series IEMs I’ve tried, the L4 has the most V-shaped tuning.
 It is very competently tuned and has the technical chops to back it up.
 The biggest difference I’ve noticed is the bass response and it is a welcome switch-up from the 3 and 5.
 Another standout point I noticed in the L4 was its imaging.
 It was very well done and made everything livelier and more engaging.